Baldwin told us...

 You are your own best thing,

 but sometimes you can get lost in the all of the other tasks and concerns of life.
-Beginning in May 2021, we will be launching a 6 month support circle for women just like you.
+Beginning in late summer/Fall 2021, we will be launching a 6 month support circle for women just like you.
 It will be intimate, meaningful and protected space.

 Dr. Green teaches breathwork

 The breath is a short cut to the present moment

 We are intersectional humans and so are our concerns...

 "We go on because it is the hard thing to do and we owe ourselves the difficulty."